Sublim1ng/DSI-5640-Modeling-Machine-Learning-I/Homework_4/Homework_4.md

 ## Interpret the resulting figures and select a suitable value for the tuning parameter.

-**As we can see in the plot above, when k = 6, the model has the lowest test error.
-However, when you look at the cverrs_mean and cverrs_sd, we find that, when k = 4, it has the lowest standard deviation 134.9745, its test error is also low.
-As a result, I think k = 4 may be a suitable value for the tuning parameter.**
+\*\*As we can see in the plot above, when k = 6, the model has the lowest test error.
+However, if k = 6, the model is kind of complex.
+Since the test errors are close when k = 6 to k = 15.
+I may take a middle one say that the suitable value is k = 10.